mads-hartmann/cloud.mads-hartmann.com/terraform/modules/site/README.md

   - A [Amazon S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html) rule to make sure bucket and its content is really private.
 - A CloudFront distribution for serving and caching the contents in S3
   - An Origin Access Identity (OAI) to give CloudFront access to the S3 bucket.
-  - A Lambda@edge function to perform request re-writing to serve index.html for subdirectories
+  - A Lambda@Edge handler for the origin-request events to perform request re-writing to serve index.html for subdirectories
+  - A Lambda@Edge handler for the origin-response events which turns 403s from S3 into 404s
   - A WAF ACL with some AWS managed rules as well as ip-based rate-limiting
 - A Route53 Alias DNS record for the domain that points to the CloudFront distribution.
 - An IAM User and associated access key for uploading new files and invalidating the cache; this is to decouple provisioning from deploys.